Where Are They Coming From?

 Sending A Message

-Authorship is perhaps the most simplistic of all the 4 Interpreters.
-Quite simply, its purpose is to help you understand where the author is coming from.
-Often times as we read the scriptures, we imagine that they are being written as the stories and events happen.
-But they are typically written much later and often times not by an eye witness.
+Authorship is perhaps the most simplistic of the Interpreters.
+Its purpose is to help you understand where the author is coming from.
+As we read the scriptures, we often imagine they are being written as the stories and events happen.
+But they are typically written much later and oftentimes not by an eyewitness.

 Let's use Nephi as an example.
 Nephi wrote his works about 30 years after he left Jerusalem.
-He had a long time to think about what had transpired in his life and about the stories and events that would shape his books.
-By first, identifying his primary message, we can likely deduce what he is reacting to.
+He had a long time to think about what had transpired in his life and the stories and events that would shape his books.
+We can deduce what he is reacting to by first identifying his primary message.
 This one's not tough!
 In his first chapter, he begins his theme, "And it came to pass that he saw One descending out of the midst of heaven, and he beheld that his luster was above that of the sun at noon-day."
 (1 Nephi 1:9).
 Nephi leads us into his writings with a vision of Jehovah who is Jesus Christ.
 He firms this up toward the end of the chapter showing why the Jews did mock Lehi and why they wanted to kill him, "and he testified that the things which he saw and heard, and also the things which he read in the book, manifested plainly of the coming of a messiah and also the redemption of the world."
 (1 Nephi 1:19).
 This last verse not only helps confirm what Nephi's message is, but it also gives us a clue as to what Lehi, Nephi and all of the Book of Mormon for that matter, is reacting to.
-As Nephi unfurls his story to us, if we catch his message and his reaction, we can gain a better understanding of the conflicts within the story and the primary purpose for Nephi's writing.
+As Nephi unfurls his story to us, if we catch his message and his reaction, we can better understand the conflicts within the story and the primary purpose of Nephi's writing.

 It's no mistake to assume that Nephi's message is about Jesus Christ and that a big part of that message is in reaction to the environment in Jerusalem.
 With "Authorship" giving us this breadcrumb, we can then assume, then study for confirmation, that the Jews were against the Doctrine of Christ and were willing to kill or expel those who preached of Him.
-This opens a whole new world up to us about the entire Book of Mormon as 'Another Testament of Jesus Christ".
-Even within Nephi's story, we can get sneak a peak under the pages about the conflict between Laman and Lemuel, who seem to be religious, and the rest of the Lehi's family.
+This opens a whole new world about the entire Book of Mormon as 'Another Testament of Jesus Christ".
+Even within Nephi's story, we can get a sneak peek at the pages about the conflict between Laman and Lemuel, who seem religious, and the rest of Lehi's family.
 After all, as Nephi tells us of his two eldest brothers, "they were like unto the Jews who were at Jerusalem" (1 Nephi 2:13).

 Here are some things to look for: